 - Government Borrowing & National Debt Ratio

-- Guest Stat – Citizen Misery Index
+- Guest Statistic – Citizen Misery Index

 For more information on why I chose to track these statistics and the format of charts I use below, please read my post “UK Economy Tracker Explained“.
 You can click on each heading below to be taken to the ONS website where I sourced the data (the 4 letter code denotes which ONS times series was used).
 By the way, if you think I am not using the most appropriate time series, please do contact me and let me know!